FinalKirb/finalkirb.github.io/README.md

 If you have any questions or suggestions regarding the content, feel free to reach out to me.

-Happy reading and exploring the world of technology!
+Happy reading and exploring the world of technology!i

+## Credits

+This project was improved with the help of the [docsify-js-template](https://github.com/MichaelCurrin/docsify-js-template) repository

+A special thanks to the contributors and maintainers of the original project for their valuable work and the template that served as the foundation for this project.